top of page

 Japanese Literacy

 Track Two is for students who do not use Japanese in their homes.
-These students from grades 3 through high school meet with a bilingual teacher and follow a different curriculum.
+These students from grades 5 through high school meet with a bilingual teacher and follow a different curriculum.
 The goal is for all the students in Track Two to take and pass the National Japanese tests for foreigners, beginning with the N5.
 See this site for more information about the tests: https://www.jlpt.jp/e/about/levelsummary.html.

 After school, Japanese language classes are offered for non-native Japanese speakers.

 Students can study after school with a qualified teacher for the Eiken test.
-Many the students at NLIS take and pass the Eiken tests from an early age.
+Many students at NLIS take and pass the Eiken tests from an early age.

 Social Studies and History

-Grades 1 through 5 use teacher-made units, hands-on projects, and research to study social studies, history, and global citizenship.
+Grades 1 through 6 use teacher-made units, hands-on projects, and research to study social studies, history, and global citizenship.
 Japanese history and culture are explored in all grades.

 Child protection classes are taught to all students once a year for two to three days to all classes.
 Puberty lessons are included for grades 4 through 12.
 Sexes and ages are divided, enabling the students to feel safe during the daily question-and-answer times.

-Middle school students study Asian history, ancient history, and geography, focusing on the Eastern Hemisphere, landforms, environmental problems, water, society, economics, and Japanese history.
+Junior high students study Asian history, ancient history, and geography, focusing on the Eastern Hemisphere, landforms, environmental problems, water, society, economics, and Japanese history.

 High school studies Humanities: World History, World Geography, Global Issues, and Government.